 The number of businesses that unwittingly dispose of computers with confidential data left on them remains remarkably high, despite the long-understood risks of not ensuring the information was permanently removed.
-Especially surprising is the number of companies that have discarded such systems presuming they took the proper measures to remove all of the data.
+Especially surprising is the number of companies that have discarded computers, devices and systems after presuming they took the proper measures to remove all of the data.

 Among the 250 devices examined, PII was still accessible on 50% of the tablets, 44% of the hard drives and 13% of the mobile phones.
 In many instances, those selling, donating, trading in or recycling the gear presumed they had adequately scrubbed the systems but failed to use the proper data destruction methods, often just reformatting the drives or using free software.